AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

-More about redirection and pipe
+More about redirection, pipe and multiple commands execution
 ----
 STDOUT and STDERR: reserved file descriptors *1* and *2*, always there when you run a command